 - Underdeveloped intestines and gastrointestinal tract (common in preemies)

 - Too little oxygen to the intestines during labor and delivery

 - Injury to the lining of the intestines

-- Bacterial growth that erodes the intestinal wall
+- Bacterial growth that wears away the intestinal wall

 - Bacterial or viral infection in the intestines